disadvantaged

 Ambition Aspire Achieve: Newham Christmas Toy Appeal

-We have made two donations to Ambition Aspire Achieve‘s (AAA) Newham Christmas Toy Appeal.
+The Axis Foundation has made three donations to Ambition Aspire Achieve’s (AAA) Newham Christmas Toy Appeal.

 In both 2020 and 2023 we supported AAA with donations of £1,000.

-Our two donations to AAA’s Newham Christmas Toy Appeal bought gifts to help fill the Christmas stockings of 3,000 children living in poverty in Newham as well as hampers for 100 families.
+And in 2024 we added £2,000 to support this local friend.
+Our donations to AAA’s Newham Christmas Toy Appeal bought gifts to help fill the Christmas stockings of 3,000 children living in poverty in Newham as well as hampers for 100 families.

 2023